fuss about facing out

 Carrying a newborn baby can be very healing if birth has been traumatic or there has been previous bereavement.

 “"I had a tiny baby (4lb5oz) and experienced a traumatic birth, I suffered with PTSD.
 At times this meant I was very anxious and wanted to keep my baby close to me to be sure she was safe.
-I started with a stretchy wrap when P was just 3weeks old.
+I started with a stretchy wrap when P was just 3 weeks old.
 I truly believe babywearing strengthened my attachment with her and helped me to cope every day."
 Anon

 There are some garments of clothing that can be worn in hospital or in the early weeks after birth; mimicking the practice of putting a tiny newborn down the front of the shirt.
 Some of these garments (known as skin to skin tops or kangaroo care clothing) are designed for keeping baby skin to skin to the parent while reclining, and are not hands-free.